ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-essentials/_index.md

 learning_objectives:
      - Describe how you can use attestation with Arm's Confidential Computing Architecture (CCA).
-     - Deploy a simple workload in a CCA realm on an Armv9-A AEM Base Fixed Virtual Platform (FVP) with support for RME extensions.
+     - Deploy a simple workload in a CCA realm on an Armv9-A AEM Base Fixed Virtual Platform (FVP) that has support for RME extensions.
      - Connect the workload with additional software services to create an end-to-end example that uses attestation to unlock the confidential processing of data.

 prerequisites: